 THE BOTTOM LINE

-All in all, EQ2 is a very fun game, and if you’’re into MMORPG then it’s the game for you.
-Overall, it’s gotten very good reviews, you can download a trial version of the game from their website.
+All in all, EQ2 is a very fun game, and if you’re into MMORPG then its the game for you.
+Overall, its gotten very good reviews, you can download a trial version of the game from their website.
 EverQuest II also offers the players the ability to make actual money by selling EverQuest II Platinum or EQII Plat to other players for money.

 The recent money making opportunities for massively multiplayer online role playing games have begun to open up selling the EverQuest II Platinum (EQII Plat) or leveled up characters for fairly substantial amounts of income.
 This blending of the real and virtual worlds may prove to even more beneficial in the long run as it could eventually become an incredibly fun game to make money with on the side!